Sharon has been making and selling soaps and personal care products for about five years.

-Real Soap Shampoos
+How to Make Real Soap Shampoos From Scratch

-I began making homemade shampoo around three years ago and was delighted with the improvement in my hair.
+I began making homemade shampoo around five years ago and was delighted with the improvement in my hair.
 I found that it made my hair feel as soft and silky as it did when I was ten years old.

 The reason why many people prefer a "real soap" shampoo (and body soap) is because most commercial shampoos, liquid soaps, and bar soaps are "detergent bars" that strip your skin, scalp, and hair of oils.
-They can cause excessive drying of skin and scalp, resulting in scaly skin and dandruff, plus many contain sodium lauryl sulfate, which is an allergen for some people, and many contain harmful phthalates.
+They can cause excessive drying of skin and scalp, resulting in scaly skin and dandruff.
+Plus, many contain sodium lauryl sulfate, which is an allergen for some people, and many contain harmful phthalates.

-My coconut-milk liquid shampoo is easy to make—you don't need to be a soapmaker to whip up a batch.
+My coconut milk liquid shampoo is easy to make—you don't need to be a soapmaker to whip up a batch.
 Here is the easy recipe.

 But if you are a soapmaker, the next step is to make a shampoo bar.
 Shampoo bars are a type of bar soap that is specially formulated to work well on hair.

 Most of us, regardless of whether we make our own soap, know that neither homemade nor commercial bar soaps work very well on hair.
 They seem to work okay for some people, and men especially can have success using any old bar of soap for shampoo, but most of us find that ordinary bar soaps leave our hair dull and gummy.

 However, it's possible to make a homemade bar soap only from all-natural oils and butters (along with lye and water) that leave your hair silky and shiny and keep your scalp healthy and free of debris.
 You just need the right formula!